MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - `SfBOnPremUser` - to query for users that are hosted on-premises (available from January 31, 2023, in the latest TPM versions at that time).
 - `Unknown` - to query for a user type that is not known.

+Note:  A recent fix has addressed an issue where some Guest users were being omitted from the output of the Get-CsOnlineUser cmdlet, resulting in an increase in the reported user count.

 ```yaml
 Type: UserIdParameter
 Parameter Sets: (All)